Metacognitive Engine and Brainpage Theory

 Metacognition serves as a powerful tool in empowering pre-trained students (taxshila teachers) to become active learners and effective knowledge transfer agents.
-By nurturing metacognitive skills, class moderators enable pre-training students to monitor their progress, adjust their learning strategies, reflect on their learning experiences, and transfer their knowledge across domains.
+By nurturing metacognitive skills, subject moderators enable pre-training students to monitor their progress, adjust their learning strategies, reflect on their learning experiences, and transfer their knowledge across domains.

-What is metacognition?
+What is Metacognition?

 Metacognition refers to cognitive processes that involve thinking about one's own thinking or the awareness and understanding of one's own mental processes.
 It involves reflecting on and monitoring one's own thoughts, knowledge, strategies and experiences in order to regulate and improve learning and tasks-solving activities.